Politician's son faces charges over crash

 The woman passenger has already given a statement, but Mr Prachak remains in critical condition and is unable to speak at this time.

-Pol Col Thiradet Chanlad of Lam Luk Ka police assured the public the investigation would proceed impartially, despite Mr Smitthiphat's family connections to influential local and national politicians.
+Police assured the public the investigation would proceed fairly, despite Mr Smitthiphat's family connections to influential local and national politicians.

 He is the younger brother of a Pheu Thai MP representing Pathum Thani and the son of a former mayor of the Thanyaburi subdistrict municipality.